Montessori Timeline

 Born into a changing Italy

 Maria Montessori was born on August 31, 1870, in Chiaravalle, Italy.
-Her father, Alessandro Montessori, worked in the civil service, and her mother, Renilde Stoppani, was well educated and had a deep love of literature and culture.
+Her father, Alessandro Montessori, was an accountant in the civil service, and her mother, Renilde Stoppani, was well educated and helped nurture Maria’s independence and love of learning.
 Montessori was born into a newly unified Italy at a time of social change, and the world around her helped shape her sense of what a woman’s life might become.

 1886–1890